Man shot by killer robot

 31 May 2007,

 I will not be able to look at my Roomba in the same way ever again.
-Obviously the robotic lawnmower did not have Human Collision Avoidance software running.
+Obviously Human Collision Avoidance software (3) would not have helped the robotic lawnmower in this particular case.

 But what about robots built specifically to kill others?